 Here are my current tools that I prefer to use with my 3D printing.
-You might have some other ideas, but I recommend these at a minimum.
+You might have some other ideas, but I recommend building a kit containing these items and whatever else you find works.

 Any cutting board should do.
 This is a self-healing cutting board I’ve found while at a hobby store, and the measurement markings are convenient for checking sizes of prints.
 Keeps you from destroying the table you are finishing, painting, and sealing the prints on.